bikeonastick/hello_maker/README.md

 We call the `it` method.
 Yeah... `it`.
 Seems weird, but stick with me.
 Remember, we are in a `describe` method for something we called "names" and we are going to call `it` and supply that with a descriptive phrase.
-Try to read it all as a sentence.
-Describe "names" it "should set the nametag_text node's econtent".
+Try to read this as a sentence.
+Describe "names" it "should set the nametag_text node's content".
 See?
-Then in that test (encapsulated in a JavaScript function) we set the variable `testVal`, pass it to our nameIt function as an argument then we describe our expectation:
+Then in that test (encapsulated in a JavaScript function) we set the variable `testVal`, pass it to our nameIt function as an argument, and we describe our expectation:

 ```